vojicicuros/webscrap-script/README.md

 -Run the script to start scraping data.
 -The output will be saved in an Excel file named ads_data.xlsx.

-This tool is ideal for anyone looking to analyze car listings from polovniautomobili.com or integrate this data into larger projects or datasets.
+This tool is ideal for anyone looking to analyze car listings integrate this data into larger projects or datasets.

 **Dataset**:
 ![{BF46677B-2583-421A-8440-67D323F92994}](https://github.com/user-attachments/assets/e48d2d4f-282d-44ec-a05e-ca6ac1fb2bfd)